GabrielaLokelani/Blockchain-Network-Assessment/README.md

   - Replace `:address` with the address of the user whom transactions you wish to see
 - The **"Peers"** tab or `/peers` endpoint
   - This leads to a page where the user can see the peers array and which peers are connected
+- The **"Connect To Peers"** tab or `/peers/connect` endpoint
+  - This leads to a page where the user can enter the p2p port of the peer they wish to connect to
+  - Entering the p2p port should be in this format:
+    - `ws://localhost:{p2p port}` in example: `ws://localhost:3333`

 **WALLET**
 - From the homepage, the Wallet tab or or `/wallet` endpoint will lead to the wallet hub